Arthur Robert Naghten

 Arthur Robert Naghten (23 April 1829 – 7 August 1881) was a British Conservative politician.

 He was the son of Thomas Naghten of Crofton House, Fareham, Hampshire and his wife Maria née Lang, they lived at Blighmont, Millbrook, Southampton.

+He was commissioned as a First Lieutenant in the Hampshire Militia Artillery on 3 September 1853 when the unit was first raised.
+He was promoted to Captain on 3 August 1859, and received the honorary rank of Lieutenant-Colonel on 14 April 1875.
+He resigned on 19 December 1877.

 He was elected MP for Winchester in 1874 but did not stand for re-election at the next election in 1880.